Yomphy/Mixed-Motion-Dataset/README.md

 ## License

-The dataset is released under the [insert license name, e.g., MIT License].
+The dataset is released under the [Apache License 2.0].
 By downloading and using the dataset, you agree to adhere to the terms specified in the license.

 ## Contact